Samoens

 + Decent snow record

-+ Quick and easy to get to (good for weekends)
++ Easy to get to and good for weekends

 – Too much traffic outside the pedestrianised centre